Hey everyone, Coach Tyler welcoming you to my ACSM vs NASM comparison battle.

 Study Materials and Prices

-The workshops overall are excellent.
+The workshops overall are excellent and ideal for aspiring health and fitness training enthusiasts.
 You will get much more experience with the three-day workshop.

-NASM’s premium self-study includes everything that the original self-study did with the addition of additional learning activities, flash card bundle’s and exam prep webinars.
+NASM’s premium self-study includes everything that the original self-study has but complemented with additional learning activities, flashcard bundle’s and exam prep webinars.

-The most prestigious package is the all-inclusive package which includes everything the previous three did with the addition of a job guarantee, CPT development program and access to the NASM business accelerator program.
+The most prestigious package is the all-inclusive package which includes everything the previous three has in them with the addition of a job guarantee, CPT development program and access to the NASM business accelerator program.